Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 Spanish Real Estate has the highest yields vs many European Cities

-Invest in property in Spain?
-Spain is in the sweet spot for property investment!
+Is Spanish property a good investment?
+Spain is in the sweet spot for property investment if you check the real numbers!

 Buy to let?
 Spain offers some of the best returns in Europe:

-- Madrid is at the 7th place with a return of 3,9%
+- Madrid is at the 7th place in Europe with a return of 3,9% and offers one of the best rental yields in Spain with more safety on your investment.

-- Alicante took over the second place with a return of 4,6%, not bad
+- Alicante took over the second place one of the best rental yields in Europe with a return of 4,6%, not bad

 - Barcelona is the eleventh cities in Europe with a yield of 2,2% according to Deloitte.
 Rents went down heavily in Barcelona for a few reasons, in 2020, the local authorities did introduce a cap on rents… while at the same time the lock down was quite strong and a lack of demand from international businesses.
 We wouldn’t be surprise to see the yield come back up in the years to come.